 Eileen has training certifications from DDI, as well as Stephen Covey’s Speed of Trust, and Employment Learning International’s (ELI) Civil Treatment Series.

 Eileen is a member of SHRM Atlanta, held various leadership positions in the Atlanta Human Resources Association and is the past president of the Atlanta Chapter of the National Association of African Americans in Human Resources.
-She currently serves as the Southeast Regional Vice President of the National Association of African Americans in Human Resources.
+She has also served as the Southeast Regional Vice President of the National Association of African Americans in Human Resources.

 For answers to your questions or to schedule an appointment, please call: